Investment & Securities Industry Overview

 Then there are the big firms that provide stock brokerage services.
 Some of them, like Merrill Lynch, are also investment banks.
 Others, like Charles Schwab, are primarily stock brokers that deal with millions of individual customers.
 However, the lines have blurred between sectors in recent years.
 It is common for one firm to operate in multiple segments of the business at once: commercial banking, investment banking, asset management, insurance, mortgages, financial advisory, venture capital, mergers and acquisitions and more.

-Tier-1 capital is a ratio of equity capital plus stated bank reserves, to assets, and is a commonly used measure of a bank’s core financial stability.
-The massive UK bank RBS had only about 3.5% of Tier-1 capital when the financial crisis began, and the bank promptly failed.
+Tier-1 capital is a ratio of equity capital plus stated bank reserves to assets, and is a commonly used measure of a bank’s core financial stability.
+(The massive UK bank RBS had only about 3.5% of Tier-1 capital when the financial crisis began, and the bank promptly failed.
 U.S. banks endured losses equal to about 7% of assets during the recent crisis.)
 The intent is to make it much less likely that massive bank failures will be faced in the future, even during a major financial upheaval.
+Compliance with Basel accords is recommended to the governments and regulatory authorities where global banks are based, including the U.S. Nations may choose whether and to what extent to comply on a voluntary basis.

-While this may be desirable from a stability point of view, it places significant constraints on banks.
+While this may be desirable from a stability point of view, it places burdensome constraints on banks.
 As a result, they will earn a lower profit ratio on assets.
-Also, in many cases, they will be required to sell large amounts of new stock, thus diluting the positions of existing stockholders.
+Also, in many cases, they are required to sell large amounts of new stock, thus diluting the positions of existing stockholders.
 (An alternative way to raise capital is to sell large amounts of assets, which many banks have been doing.)
-Compliance with Basel accords is recommended to the governments and regulatory authorities where global banks are based, including the U.S. Nations may choose whether and to what extent to comply on a voluntary basis.